Skip to main content

 • Attend & facilitate 4 “one-off events” at “campus hubs” – Taylorsville Redwood, South City, & Jordan.
 Dates and locations outlined in the Peer Leader agreement.

-• Selection is based on scheduled hours for the pantries.
+Selection is based on availability to work the entire duration of shift hours for the pantries.

 • Greeting, patron check in, ensuring patrons are following equitable distribution of food.

-• Assist with preparations for stock inventory – food handling, prepare distribution to different pantry locations.
+• Assist with preparations for stock inventory – food handling, prepare relocation to different pantry locations.

-• Promote SLCC Serves and SLCC Day of Service programs, including distributing marketing and tabling at multiple campuses.
+• Promote student service projects, including distributing marketing and tabling at multiple campuses.

-• Attend & facilitate monthly SLCC Serves projects.
+• Attend & facilitate student service projects.
 Dates outlined in the Peer Leader agreement.

 • Connect participants with additional community engagement opportunities.

-• Develop and implement initiatives regarding co-curricular experiences (beyond the classroom).
+• Develop and implement initiatives regarding co-curricular experiences (beyond the classroom) such as:

 • Learn about common issues and barriers facing college students today.

-• Develop and implement initiatives regarding academic experiences.
+• Develop and implement initiatives regarding academic experiences such as:

 • Team Meeting: TBD - outlined in PL agreement.